TamerPlatform/KnowledgeBase/Documents/index.md

 hide_toc: true

-# AndroidTamer Knowledge Bank
+# TamerPlaform Knowledge Bank

-Android Tamer Project documents various Detailed Documentation here around Aspects of Android Security which are not covered in short articles and need larger articles / references for completion.
+TamerPlatform Project documents various Detailed Documentation here around Aspects of Android Security which are not covered in short articles and need larger articles / references for completion.

 To start with Some of the major area's Knowledge Bank or KB forshort will work includes